ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_6.md

 ![image.png](../fig/citationcomponent.png)

 For example, data for the project written up here (https://psyarxiv.com/5k8rq/) has been saved in a public component of the wider project page here (https://osf.io/dnh7u/).
-This means individuals can cite this data specifically, which you can then track later!
+This means individuals can cite this dataset specifically, which you can then track later!

 #### Activity